 By the way, if you are still debating whether to go with a smaller telescope, keep in mind that the appropriate magnitude is calculated based on the size of the telescope.
 For each inch, you get an extra 30–50x magnification in good weather conditions.
-For example, your 2.4 inch telescope, given the clear sky, can have a magnitude of approximately 120x.
+For example, your 2.4 inch telescope, given a clear sky, can have a magnitude of approximately 120x.
 With this magnitude, you can see the rings of Saturn or cloud belts on Jupiter.

 As you might know, you can change the eyepiece on the telescope, thus changing the magnification.
 Magnification is calculated by dividing the focal length of the eyepiece into the focal length of the telescope.
-For instance, the magnification of a telescope of 1000 mm focal length with a lance of 25 mm focal length will equal 40x.
+For instance, the magnification of a telescope of 1000 mm focal length with a lens of 25 mm focal length will equal 40x.
 This simple formula will help you when you decide to upgrade your telescope.

 If you have ever had any interest in telescopes, you may have heard the words "reflector" and "refractor", and perhaps you had no idea what they meant.
 In simple terms, the reflector reflects light beams from one mirror to another within the telescope tube and into the eyepiece.
 These telescopes are less expensive to produce and therefore cost less.
 Yet they produce great magnification and images of high quality.
 A 4.5” reflector is just the right thing for a beginner, even if you have a modest budget.

 The problem with the reflectors is that they are not very user friendly; the mirrors inside need adjustments, from time to time, and cleaning, because they gather dust.
 Also, they are not the best option for children because the eyepiece is located at the top of the tube.

 A refractor refracts, or deflects, a light beam.
 It uses lenses instead of mirrors.
-The light travels into the tube through the lance at the top of the tube and into the eyepiece at the bottom.
+The light travels into the tube through the lens at the top of the tube and into the eyepiece at the bottom.
 By the way, the symbol of a telescope that most people are familiar with—a nice, thin, slightly widening tube on a mount—is by appearance a typical refractor.